apache/incubator-kie-kogito-runtimes/README.txt

 --- Add some keywords, such as rule, when, then, end
 --- Button ok
 -- Add Registered Pattern "*.drl" and "*.mvel".

+Force language level 5 (not 6), to fail-fast on implemented interface methods that are annotated with @Override
+- Open menu File, menu item Project Structure
+-- List item Modules, for each module, tab Sources, combobox Language level should be "5.0 ..."

 Code style
 ----------